dariowho/Due/README.md

 Due is an autonomous conversational agent built with three goals in mind:

-* Learning oriented: the more you talk, the better it gets
+* Episode based, learning oriented: the more you talk, the better it gets
 * Action capable: user-defined actions (shell scripts) are natural components of the conversation
 * Modular architecture: different Natural Language Understanding (NLU) models can be and integrated in the agents